 How Intelligent Automation Delivers Value Through Process Acceleration

-April 1, 2021 / artificial inteligence, Commercial Banking, Financial Services, Intelligent Process Automation, Investment Banking, Use Case
+April 1, 2021 / Commercial Banking, Financial Services, Intelligent Process Automation, Investment Banking, Use Case

 In talking to customers about the return-on-investment they can expect from intelligent document processing, many believe it comes only from straight-through processing (STP), where a process is completely automated end-to-end.
 In practice, it’s the rare use case that can achieve full STP, but every intelligent automation use case still delivers ROI by accelerating the process in question.

 The term STP is most closely associated with financial services and banking automation solutions, where it has been achieved for years, mainly through the Automated Clearing House (ACH).
 In the U.S., ACH automates transactions having to do with consumer bills, payroll, direct deposit, tax payments and refunds, and more.
 The Society for Worldwide Interbank Financial Telecommunications (SWIFT) system does much the same on an international basis.

 Investopedia calls ACH and SWIFT “groundbreaking introductions that changed the capabilities for banks and also created a vast array of opportunities for financial technology platforms.”
 “Most all electronic payment processing is considered STP,” Investopedia says, because they eliminate the need for instructions to be entered manually.

 ACH and SWIFT are indeed good examples of STP and deliver unquestionable value.
 But these days, such financial transactions don’t involve documents.
 Instead, someone enters a transaction, be it a trade or funds transfer, and it kicks off the fully automated process.